ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-There must be a space between the command name and its parameters.
+The space between a command name and its parameters is mandatory in both Bash and Bourne shells.

-Let's come back to the question about comparison signs for numbers.
+Let's come back to the question about comparison signs in the [[ operator.
 Imagine the following `test` call:
 {line-numbers: false, format: Bash}
 ```
 test "$var" > 5
 ```

-As you remember, the > symbol is a short form of the redirect operator `1>`.
-Thus, our `test` call does the following steps:
+The > symbol is a short form of the redirect operator `1>`.
+Therefore, the `test` call does the following steps:

-1. Calls the built-in `test` command and pass the `var` variable  to it.
+1. It calls the `test` built-in and passes the `var` variable there.

-2. Redirects the `test` output to a file named `5` in the current directory.
+2. It redirects the `test` output to the file named `5` in the current directory.

-We expect another behavior.
-Such an error is easy to make and hard to detect.
-To prevent it, shell developers introduced the two-letter comparison operations.
-The Bash operator [[ inherited these operations.
-It was done for backward compatibility.
+We expect another behavior, right?
+The > symbol should be a comparison sign.
+Such errors are easy to make and hard to detect.
+Shell developers want to prevent them.
+Therefore, they introduced two-letter comparison operations.
+The [[ Bash operator inherited these operations.
+It was done for backward compatibility with the Bourne shell.

-Imagine that the [[ operator replaces two-letter operations with comparison signs.
-Then you have the legacy code written on Bourne shell.
-You want to port it on Bash.
-There is the following `if` statement in the legacy code:
+Suppose that the [[ operator replaces two-letter operations with comparison signs.
+You have the legacy code written in Bourne shell.
+You want to port it to Bash.
+The legacy code has the following `if` statement:
 {line-numbers: true, format: Bash}
 ```
 if [ "$var1" -gt 5 -o 4 -lt "$var2" ]